Experimental classroom at Uppsala University

 - provide the teaching staff with well-founded and relevant feedback on request.

-The Office for Academic Teaching and Learning at the Division for Quality Enhancement and the Office of User Support and E-learning at the IT Division are jointly in charge of the experimental classroom.
+The Office for Academic Teaching and Learning at the Division for Quality Enhancement and the Application Management and Development Unit at the IT Division are jointly in charge of the experimental classroom.